-Of course, if you want those fancy features (we don’t) you can certainly bump up to their Performance Platinum, ProTerra, or Gladiator lines.
-Those include WiFi functionality and app control that lets you do more with your water heater…but do you really more things that can break?
+Of course, if you want those fancy features (we don’t) you can certainly bump up to their Performance Plus, Platinum, or Gladiator lines.
+In addition to offering Demand Response technology, those can include WiFi functionality and app control.
+This lets you do more with your water heater…but do you really want more things that can break?

 Best Gas Water Heater (Tank Style)

 We consider the A. O. Smith Signature 50-gallon tall model our best gas water heater.
 It works very well for households with 5 or more people and puts out 50,000 BTUs.
 It delivers an astounding 81 gallons (or more) of hot water in the first hour.
 It also features an electronic gas valve for precise temperature control.
 The control also works without the need for an external power source.